me9hanics/AWS-job-posting-analysis/README.md

 # %%
 ```

+The use of the two libraries could be replaced via AWS methods - we could detect the language of the key phrases as we did before, and filtering stopwords is also possible with AWS.
+The main reason why these were utilized is cost - e.g. every separate request to detect the language of a key phrase costs as much money as requesting detecting language of a 300 character text, and since we can have many keywords and key phrases, that would not be feasible.

 If we first try to just list the keywords, and key phrases (phrases with more than one word) that appear in the job descriptions, the most frequent key phrases list includes too many German terms.
-If we filter out stopwords, we get better results:
+Without filtering, every common keyword is just a frequent word.
+If we filter out stopwords, we already get better results, with some actual key phrases appearing:

 ![Most common keywords and keyphrases (352 job descriptions) - corrected for stopwords](https://raw.githubusercontent.com/me9hanics/AWS-job-posting-analysis/refs/heads/main/imgs/keyphrases.png)

 However, this is still far from desirable.
-We can filter out key phrases that appear to be in German - to save costs, we can use the `langdetect` library to detect the language of the key phrases, and only keep the English ones.
+Another attempt would be to filter out key phrases that appear to be in German - to save costs, we can use the `langdetect` library to detect the language of the key phrases (without increasing AWS costs), and only keep the English ones.
 This is a simple, but slow method.

 After filtering out German key phrases:

 ![Most common keywords and keyphrases (352 job descriptions) - corrected for stopwords, filter German keywords](https://raw.githubusercontent.com/me9hanics/AWS-job-posting-analysis/refs/heads/main/imgs/keyphrases_nongerman.png)

+We again see significant improvement, but this is still far from desirable.<br>
+This hints at researching methods that can understand the context of job posting descriptions, extracting key phrases based on text context.
+In modern NLP, this could be achieved with large language models, however is also a challenging and computationally expensive task.

+## Conclusion

+We (I) have successfully designed a pipeline to scrape job postings of certain categories from the karriere.at website, bypassing all issues and extracted key phrases from the job descriptions using Amazon Comprehend.
+The initial results were disappointing due to many unwanted terms appearing among the processed key phrases, thus attempts were made to filter out some these false positives.
+As the best solutions are still far from practical usage, the next steps would be to research methods that can understand the context of job posting descriptions, as utilizing text context seems to be necessary to solve such problems.

 ## Costs

-NLP requests are measured in units of 100 characters, with a 3 unit (300 character) minimum charge per request
+We only used the Amazon Comprehend service, which has standard pricing: *"NLP requests are measured in units of 100 characters, with a 3 unit (300 character) minimum charge per request"* (see the last section? this is why we could not use the `detect_dominant_language` method for each keyword, and why we used 299 words long text sections for translation).<br>
-Key Phrase Extraction	$0.0001 per unit (for small scale)
+The pricing is as follows: Key Phrase Extraction/Translation:	$0.0001 per unit (under 10M units)

+We can utilize the fact that on average, our job descriptions are 3876.46 characters long, i.e. 39 units.<br>
+We have two sources of costs:

-3 units * 352 job postings * $0.0001/unit ~ 0.1 USD
+-Small-scale translation: 3 units (299 characters) * 352 job postings * $0.0001/unit ~ 0.1 USD
-On average, 3900 characters - 39 units * 352 job postings * $0.0001/unit ~ 1.37 USD
+-Description key phrase extraction: On average, a description is 3900 characters long - we can guess a price of 39 units * 352 job postings * $0.0001/unit ~ 1.37 USD

+Running the above code would cost roughly 1.47 USD per run.

+Whilst not reoccurring costs, initial costs while developing also need to be considered:

-Initial, small scale attempts cost ~
+Initial, small scale tests cost:<br>
-1213 characters, 160 words - 13 units
+1213 characters long text - 13 units -> 0.0013 USD

-One time run on the full dataset:
+One time run on the full dataset:<br>
 39 units * 462 job postings * $0.0001/unit ~ 1.80 USD

-Two previous runs on the filtered dataset:
+Two previous runs on the filtered dataset:<br>
 2 * 39 units * 352 job postings * $0.0001/unit ~ 2.74 USD

-Overall costs: 0.1 + 1.37 + 1.80 + 2.74 ~ 6.01 USD
+**Overall costs**: 0.1 + 1.37 + 1.80 + 2.74 ~ 6.01 USD.